 The mission of UTech Research Computing and Cyberinfrastructure is to support and enhance the research mission of CWRU through responsive service, enabling infrastructure, collaborative partnerships, and innovative solutions.

 Our resources include high performance computing services, large-scale research storage services, database design and programming services, visualization services, research network, data transfer, controlled unclassified information hosting, and pre-award IT consultation.

 UTech Research Computing is prepared to engage with faculty in technologies as they emerge at CWRU and incorporate them into the suite of centrally supported services.

 Discovery, creative activity, and innovations are elements that take us all beyond what is possible today to what will be commonplace tomorrow.

-In existence since 2006, UTech Research Computing now provides an advanced medium-sized supercomputing facility for research and scholarship activity.
+UTech Research Computing provides an advanced medium-sized supercomputing facility for research and scholarship activity.
 Every year more users have turned to RCCI through collaboration and enablement of their research projects.

-With the receipt of an NSF CC-NIE award in October 2013, CWRU has deployed a Science DMZ on its network to optimize network configuration, security policies, and performance to support robust connectivity for high performance scientific computing, high volume data transfers, visualization, and the ability to remotely control experiments or to participate in experiments at a distance.
+With the receipt of an NSF CC-NIE award in October 2013, UTech deployed a Science DMZ on its network to optimize network configuration, security policies, and performance to support robust connectivity for high-performance scientific computing, high volume data transfers, visualization, and the ability to remotely control experiments or to participate in experiments at a distance.
 The deployment includes IntraOhio and Internet2 connectivity speeds at 100 Gigabits per second.

-The growth of these resources has been funded through investments by [U]Tech, the Office of the Provost, and researchers in the School of Medicine, the School of Engineering, and the College of Arts and Sciences.
+The growth of these resources has been funded through investments by UTech, the Office of the Provost, and individual researchers throughout the university.